 Font designer Matthew Butterick claims that, for maximum readability, spacing between each line should be a percentage of the font size — 120%-140% to be exact.

 Text accommodates patterns of reading on the web

-Make sure that, with the help of visual hierarchy, your text communicates your most valuable information in a way that accommodates visitors’ of reading.
+Make sure that, with the help of visual hierarchy, your text communicates your most valuable information in a way that accommodates visitors’ style of reading.

 Headlines, subheadings, bullet points, and bolded letters all draw visitors’ eyes across the screen as they scan down the page.